Context-Specific Causal Discovery for Categorical Data Using Staged Trees: STAGED TREES

+Intuitively an edge $(i,j)$ in a minimal DAG is non-total when the variable $X_i$ is ``involved'' is a non-symmetrical conditional independence for $X_j$.
+The edges of a minimal DAG $G_T=([p],F)$ can thus be partitioned in total ($F^{tot}$) and non-total edges ($F^{nt}$).

+As an illustration, in the minimal DAG from the tree on the left of Figure~\ref{fig:staged1} ($1\rightarrow 3 \leftarrow 2$), the edge $(2,3)$ is non-total because $v_3$ and $v_4$ belong to the same stage.

-\subsection{Causal models based on staged trees}
+\subsection{Causal Models Based on Staged Trees}

-We can define a causal staged tree model as a collection of interventional distributions in the intuitive way: the joint distribution of $\bm{x}$ in the intervened model is obtained by the product of the parameters in the corresponding root-to-leaf path where we replace parameters corresponding to intervened variables.
+We can define a finite-interventional causal model~\citep{rischel21a} induced by a staged tree as a collection of interventional distributions in an intuitive way: the joint distribution of $\bm{x}$ in the intervened model is obtained by the product of the parameters in the corresponding root-to-leaf path where we replace parameters corresponding to intervened variables.

-\begin{definition} A staged tree causal model induced by an $\mathbf{X}$-compatible staged tree $T = (V, E, \eta)$ is the class of interventional distributions defined, for each parameter vectors $\bm{\theta} \in \Theta_T$, as follows:
+\begin{definition} A staged tree causal model induced by an $\mathbf{X}$-compatible staged tree $T = (V, E, \eta)$ is the class of interventional distributions defined, for each parameter vector $\bm{\theta} \in \Theta_T$, as follows:

 \end{definition}